 Parents and students are highly encouraged to visit the CDC website to stay abreast of any immunization requirements or recommendations related to each trip.

-Some of the trips require that students purchase travel visas and/or receive immunizations prior to departure.
+Some of the programs require that students purchase travel visas and/or receive immunizations prior to departure.
 It is imperative that parents and students prepare for their travel by taking care of all passport, visa and immunization requirements well before their departure date.
 Failure to do so may result in the student not being allowed on the trip and may result in a forfeiture of any trip costs incurred.

 Sports and Other Parker Commitments

 The Global Studies Program is an integral part of Parker’s commitment to Global Education.
-We are acutely aware of the impact that these trips have on co-curricular and extra-curricular activities.
-Winter Sports coaches are expected to accommodate students who wish to participate in the Global Studies trips, but the decision to do so is ultimately a personal one for each family.
+We are acutely aware of the impact that these programs have on co-curricular and extra-curricular activities.
+Winter Sports coaches are expected to accommodate students who wish to participate in the Global Studies programs, but the decision to do so is ultimately a personal one for each family.
 Winter athletes, actors, dancers and other students with long-term extra-curricular or co-curricular commitments should communicate their intentions with appropriate teachers and coaches well in advance of their departing on any of the trips.

 For additional information, contact the Director of the Global Studies Program: Tom Crowley at email@example.com or (858) 569-7900 x4189